wteklabs/acs-cli/readme.md

 for the OMS service and then complete the OMS section of the cluster.ini file.
 Finally, run the following command.

+Visit http://mms.microsoft.com and sign up for a free OMS account.
+Then click "Settings" and then "Connected Sources".
+You will need to copy your Workspace ID and your Workspace Primary Key into your config file.
+Finally, run the following command to install OMS on each of your agents (please note that this command restarts the Docker Engine and thus any containers on it will be stopped).

 ```bash
 python acs.py addFeature oms
 ```